j0sep0z0/j0sep0z0/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Jose**, a Full Stack Developer passionate about turning ideas into clean and engaging digital products.
+Hi, I'm Jose, a Full Stack Developer focused on building modern web and mobile products.

-I enjoy building efficient web and mobile applications that are not only functional but also provide intuitive and visually appealing user experiences.
-I mainly work with **React, TypeScript and modern JavaScript technologies**, focusing on writing clean, maintainable code and creating scalable solutions.
+I mainly work with React, TypeScript, Node.js, Next.js and Expo, creating scalable applications with clean architecture and strong attention to user experience.

-Before transitioning into software development, I spent several years working in **operations and team leadership roles**.
-That experience shaped my approach to problem solving, teamwork and responsibility when building software products.
+Before transitioning into software development, I spent several years working in operations and team leadership roles.
+That experience shaped how I approach problem solving, teamwork and responsibility when building digital products.

 Outside of programming, I enjoy outdoor activities, playing sports and spending time with friends.
-Those moments help me recharge and maintain a healthy balance between **focus, creativity and problem solving**, both in life and in my work as a developer.
+Those moments help me recharge and maintain a healthy balance between focus, creativity and problem solving.

 ---